Key points

-- The article discusses self-care tips to manage a common cold, emphasizing the importance of rest, hydration, maintaining humidity, eating nutritious food, reducing stress, and consulting a doctor if symptoms persist.
+- Preventing a cold involves rest, hydration, maintaining humidity, eating nutritious food, reducing stress, and consulting a doctor if necessary.

 - If a cold persists for longer than usual or if there's a history of complications like sinus or ear infections, it's recommended to consult a doctor.